 In 2016, one of the candidates for Oxford Dictionaries’ Word of the Year was “hygge.”
 Pronounced “HUE-guh,” this Danish word has no exact equivalent in English.
 Its closest translation is “coziness,” but it means a lot more than that.
 It ties in ideas of companionship, wholesomeness, and contentment, all wrapped up into one harmonious whole.

 Over the past year or so, hygge has become a hot topic in the English-speaking world.
-The New Yorker called 2016 “the year of hygge,” and the concept has been featured in the New York Times, Country Living, and Britain’s The Guardian.
-It’s trending on social media sites like Instagram and Pinterest, and it’s the subject of multiple books, such as “The Little Book of Hygge” by Meik Wiking and “How to Hygge” by Signe Johansen.
+The New Yorker called 2016 “the year of hygge,” and the concept has been featured in the New York Times, Country Living, and The Guardian.
+It was trending on social media sites like Instagram and Pinterest, and was the subject of multiple books, such as “The Little Book of Hygge” by Meik Wiking and “How to Hygge” by Signe Johansen.
 Even the hip-hop collective ASAP Mob got in on the trend with a series of albums called “The Cozy Tapes.”

 The great thing about the hygge trend is that it’s incredibly easy to embrace on a budget.
 Most of the things that are central to the hygge lifestyle – such as candles, home-cooked meals, and intimate gatherings of friends – cost little or nothing.
 If you’re trying to live a healthy, happy life on a small budget, jumping on the hygge bandwagon can be a great way to do it.